Matt-Gracz/random-stuff/README.md

-This repo contains mostly small applications and script I've written over the years.
+This repo contains mostly small applications and scripts I've written over the years.